-While responding to customer requests via your CRM, your employees can have access to commonly asked answers and company information directly from your knowledge management system.
+While responding to customer requests via your CRM, your employees can have access to commonly asked questions and company information directly from your knowledge management system.
 This eliminates research time, conferencing with other employees and switching between applications while customers wait.
-It also eliminates the need for staff to copy and past what could be outdated information from other sources which may no longer be relevant.
+The staff will not need to copy and paste the outdated information from other sources which are no longer relevant.

 Reduce monotonous tasks

-In your CRM system, your cases can be updated with information learned during each resolution, and solutions to repetitive issues can be converted into articles in your company’s knowledge base.
+In your CRM system, your cases can be updated with information learned during each resolution.
+Solutions to repetitive issues can be converted into articles in your company’s knowledge base.

 Improve customer satisfaction

-Customers visiting your company’s website can find self-service capabilities via a search function of your knowledge base or through interacting you’re your websites FAQs which can pin point their problems to an appropriate response.
-Customers who can’t find resolutions or answers this way can be quickly routed to a live agent via a chat function on your website.
+Customers visiting your company’s website can find self-service capabilities via a search function of your knowledge base.
+Alternatively, through interacting your websites FAQs which can pinpoint their problems to an appropriate response.
+Customers that can’t find resolutions or answers can be routed to a chat function with a live agent on your website.
 New cases can be automatically generated by the system to alert your agents.

-Looking at the bigger picture, a CRMs should allow every single user, especially the sales staff that use and rely on the knowledge and data of the CRM greater value in to be able to perform their jobs.
+A CRM should allow every user, especially sales staff, to rely on the knowledge and data of the CRM to perform their jobs.
 T

-In short your CRM should be able to provide you with knowledge that your business needs to ensure its growth and success that both your sales and customer service team need as well as ensuring that your business is moving forward and not backwards.
+In short, your CRM should be able to provide you with knowledge that your business needs.
+This is to ensure the growth and success that both your sales and customer service team need; ensuring that your business is moving forward and not backwards.